Maryland Heritage Areas Program

 • Provide technical assistance and training to heritage partners statewide

-The Certified Heritage Areas are managed by independent entities that have their own staff, boards, and strategic plans that play a key role in fulfilling the vision and results of the Program at the local level.
+The certified heritage areas are managed by independent entities that have their own staff, boards, and strategic plans that play a key role in fulfilling the vision and results of the Program at the local level.

 Through funding from the Department of Natural Resource’s Program Open Space, the Maryland Heritage Areas Authority has awarded more than $74 million in grants to hundreds of organizations in the heritage areas that promote, support, and create place-based experiences for visitors and residents alike.
 Since its inception, these grants have generated over $175 million in matching funds.
 This combined investment contributes greatly to local economies and speaks to the Program’s remarkable success, impact, and potential.